flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 This is part 2 of the tutorial.
 It assumes that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library.
 Here, we show how to use our pre-trained models to tag your text.

-## Tagging with Pre-Trained Models
+## Tagging with Pre-Trained Sequence Tagging Models

 Let's use a pre-trained model for named entity recognition (NER).
 This model was trained over the English CoNLL-03 task and can recognize 4 different entity